factor/factor/reference/x64-validation-20260908/RESULTS.md

 `final-arm-test-all-before-bundle.log`; it is not a completed test result.
 The first final ARM help lint found an `fpow` output-name mismatch, fixed in `c458cd1558`; the recorded passing rerun includes that correction.

+The final x64 sweep additionally exposed two `unix.signals` timeouts after sampling-profiler tests.
+A focused profiler→signals sequence reproduces these, and a separate diagnostic reproduced a Rosetta failure restoring general register state (`unable to set arm gpr state`).
+Follow-up validation of the POSIX signal path is in progress; the completed sweep above is not green.

 ## Additional independent checks